rowg/FileExchangeCounter/README.md

 ## Set up
 Edit your *crontab* to have the following line (modify the value of LOGPATH and the path to the script as required):

     0  1 * * *    export LOGPATH=/Users/kpb/myLogs/; /Users/kpb/myScripts/daily_filexch_counter.sh > $LOGPATH/daily_filexch_counter.log 2>&1

 *daily_filexch_counter.sh* will now run automatically at 01:00 a.m. every day and generate a file named *daily_filexch_counter_summary.html* in the directory given by LOGPATH.

-Open this html file in your browser to view the summary table.
+Open this html file in your browser once a week or so to monitor the behaviour of FileExchange at a glance.